 The Future of World Christianity is African, The Gospel Coalition, August 2020

 Since 2008, I have published a monthly column in the Christian Century under the general title Notes from the Global Church

 Since 1985, I have published over a hundred book reviews.

 Since 1980, I have delivered over a hundred papers to scholarly gatherings and professional associations, most regularly to groups like the American Society of Criminology, Academy of Criminal Justice Sciences, and the Pennsylvania Historical Association.
 I have also presented papers to groups as diverse as the Organization of American Historians, American Society of Eighteenth Century Studies, the Group for Early Modern Cultural Studies, G. K. Chesterton Society, Popular Culture Association, American Correctional Association, American Association of Law Librarians, and the Pennsylvania Labor History Society.

 In addition, I have given invited lectures to a wide variety of groups.
-Over the past decade I have spoken at more than 150 universities, colleges and seminaries in North America and Europe.
+Over the past fifteen years, I have spoken at more than 150 universities, colleges and seminaries in North America and Europe.